sonjeongwon621/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate interested in international macroeconomics and finance.
+I am a PhD candidate in economics at Johns Hopkins University.
+I am interested in International Macroeconomics and Finance.
+I will be on the 2023-2024 job market.
 {style="text-align: justify;"}